Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: The need for many states

-In Fig. \ref{fig:142}, we have plotted the solutions to $|p_{2_{RZ}}(\infty)|^2$ and $|p_{2_{14-state}}(\infty)|^2$ to show the variation of phase and period.
-The dimensionless field strength ranges from 100 to 150, a region where both Pendell\"osung frequencies are seemingly constant.
-Notice the Pendell\"osung frequency of the 14-state solution is roughly $1/4$ the frequency of the two-state Rosen-Zener solution.
-For the same range of field intensity, the solutions calculated with fewer states are in fact monotonically greater in frequency until the two-state solution is reached.
+In Fig. \ref{fig:142}, we have plotted the solutions to $|d_{2_{RZ}}(\infty)|^2$ and $|d_{2_{(14 \text{ states})}}(\infty)|^2$ to show the variation of phase and period.
+The dimensionless field strength ranges from 100 to 150, a region where both Pendell\"osung frequencies appear to be stable.
+Notice the Pendell\"osung frequency of the 14-state solution is roughly $1/4$ the frequency of the 2-state Rosen-Zener solution.
+For the same range of field intensity, the solutions calculated with fewer states are in fact monotonically greater in frequency until the 2-state solution is reached.
 For 16-state solutions and greater, for field intensities in the same range, the frequency is stable.
-This represents the physical solution of the resonant momentum states, i.e., the correct Pendell\"osung frequency and phase.
+The 14-state solution in Fig. \ref{fig:142} is close to converging on the physical solution of the resonant momentum states, i.e., the correct Pendell\"osung frequency and phase.

-In order to find the number of coupled equations which must be solved to find a physical solution, it is important to compare the probability of the resonant state $|p_2(\infty)|^2$ calculated with a range of states included over a range of dimensionless field intensities.
-As we add states to the calculation at a given field intensity and detuning, if the probabilities remain constant, it is reasonable to assume that we have found a physical solution.
-In Fig. \ref{fig:compare3d}, the cosine of the absolute value of adjacent pairwise calculated probabilities is plotted against field intensity.

-The phase of Eq. (\ref{phase3d}) goes to zero as the probabilities calculated for greater n agree.
-The plateau in Fig. \ref{fig:compare3d} therefore represents the domain of physical solutions and the curve created by the precipice of this plateau, clearly a function of dimensionless field intensity and number of states, indicates the boundary between physical and incorrect solutions.
-Immediately obvious is the breakdown of the Rosen-Zener solution for field intensities much larger than one.

-The dependence of Pendell\"osung frequency and phase on field strength and order of calculation is easier to discern in Fig. \ref{fig:compared4}.
-Here are a series of two dimensional graphs plotted above each other where the resonant population $|a_{0_{n-states}}(\infty)|^2$ is plotted against field strength (all plots are for a dimensionless detuning of 5).
-The bottom curve represents the exact solution for the 2-state system of equations and each ascending sequential graph represents the addition of 2 states.
-At first glance, the various Pendell\"osung frequencies seem similar with only changes of phase, but at a given range of field strength, it is clear that the variations are dramatic.
-As in the previous example, Fig. \ref{fig:142}, Pendell\"osung periods get larger as more states are considered.

-Another important feature of Fig. \ref{fig:compared4} is the lack of variation of the populations of $|p_{0_{n-state}}(\infty)|^2$ for small field intensity.
-In other words, the Rosen-Zener solution which is the exact solution of the 2-state system with $f(t)=\frac{1}{2}\sech(\frac{\pi t}{2})$ gives the correct solution to the Bragg equations for all order provided the detuning is large enough ($\delta > 1$) and the field intensity is small.